swdfwqkmjz-droid/thegrove/_grove_items/2024-10-28-failure-of-failure-of-nerve.md

 redirect_from: /failure/
 ---
 <div class="callout callout-note">
-  <p>My experience with [Edwin Friedman’s “A Failure of Nerve”](https://prod.churchpublishing.org/failureofnerve) is that it’s a self-reinforcing closed loop framework that paints hard-headed leaders as hero martyrs who should never back down from their vision especially when they encounter resistance.
+  <p>My experience of Edwin Friedman’s “A Failure of Nerve” is that it’s a self-reinforcing closed loop framework that paints hard-headed leaders as hero martyrs who should never back down from their vision especially when they encounter resistance.
 It’s been adopted in reformed Christian circles and accepted as compatible with Christian virtues, and is the source of the myth that empathy is a sin.</p>
   <p>It is, however, also a fuzzy matter.
 There are helpful ideas in the material, and it can appear that the toxicity of the principals depends greatly on the situation they are applied to.
 How can the material be navigated and evaluated with clarity?</p>
 </div>